malloch/digital-orchestra-toolbox/readme.md

 Joseph Malloch, Stephen Sinclair, and Marlon Schumacher.

+## Attribution

+To cite the Digital Orchestra Toolbox, please use the following:

+Joseph Malloch, Marlon Schumacher, Stephen Sinclair, and Marcelo M. Wanderley (2018).
+The Digital Orchestra Toolbox for Max.
+In *Proceedings of the International Conference on New Interfaces for Musical Expression (NIME)*.
+Blacksburg, VA, USA.

 ## Acknowledgements

 Thanks to the [Input Devices and Music Interaction Laboratory (IDMIL)](http://idmil.org/home) at McGill University, Montreal for supporting development of this toolbox.
 Parts of the toobox were developed as part of the [CIRMMT/McGill Digital Orchestra Project](http://idmil.org/projects/digital_orchestra), funded by the Fonds de Recherche Société et culture of the Quebec government, and the project [Compositional Applications of Auditory Scene Synthesis in Concert Spaces via Gestural Control](http://idmil.org/projects/spatialization) funded by the NSERC/Canada Council for the Arts New Media Initiative.